apache/spark/docs/streaming-programming-guide.md

 <tr><td></td><td></td></tr>
 </table>

-The last two transformations are worth highlighting again.
+A few of these transformations are worth discussing in more detail.

 #### UpdateStateByKey Operation
 {:.no_toc}